NorwegianVeterinaryInstitute/BioinfTraining/DTU_Tools.md

 These tools can take FastQ reads as the input for their analysis.
 But they use [Velvet assembler](https://www.ebi.ac.uk/~zerbino/velvet/) to assemble a denova genome and do the downstream analysis using genome.
 Since Vetvet assembler is not as good as [SPAdes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/), we suggest that use [SPAdes]((https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/)) or [Shovill](https://github.com/tseemann/shovill) pipeline first to assemble the genome and use the genome as input for these tools.

+The genomes are compared against the respective databases (f. ex.
+ResFinder compares the input genome to ResFinder_DB database)

 ## ResFinder
 [ResFinder](https://bitbucket.org/genomicepidemiology/resfinder/src/master/) identifies acquired antimicrobial resistance genes in total or partial sequenced isolates of bacteria.